sparksammy/Video2Resolve/README.md

 # Video2Resolve
 A tiny script that converts videos to be properly imported into DaVinci Resolve for Linux.
-Also fixes no sound on the render.

 ## FAQ: